duckietown/docs-opmanual_developer/book/opmanual_developer/30_projects/01_architecture_api.md

 Author: Johannes Boghaert - ETHZ

-Maintainer: Johannes Boghaert - ETHZ
+Maintainer: Johannes Boghaert - ETHZ, Andrea F. Daniele - TTIC

 This section of the book will introduce the architecture API in Duckietown.
 The architecture API is a Docker module that will be running by default on any device in Duckietown.
 Through HTTP requests and JSON response messages, the system architecture of a fleet or single robot can be controlled and monitored.